cudavailable/clothes_classification/README.md

 - train.py : Model training & testing.
 - main.py : Overall workflow.
 - myTutorial7.ipynb : A tutorial which I have personally practiced.

+If you are looking forward to getting started with computer vision, I highly recommend Prof. Wei's tutorials which really help me a lot.